SnehaChouksey/portfolio/README.md

 # Sneha Chouksey — Portfolio

 A modern, performance-focused personal portfolio built to showcase my work as a **Full Stack Engineer & GenAI Engineer**.
-This website highlights my projects, technical skills, experience, and ways to connect — all through a clean, animated, and recruiter-friendly interface.
+This website highlights my projects, technical skills, experience, and ways to connect, all through a clean, animated, and User-friendly interface.

 ---